The Shocking Truth About Reviewing Personnel Records Containing PII That Every HR Pro Must Know

 • Cross‑check with external sources: Verify SSNs against the Social Security Administration’s database (if permissible).

-• Use automated validation rules: As an example, SSN format must be XXX‑XX‑XXXX.
+• Use automated validation rules: Here's one way to look at it: SSN format must be XXX‑XX‑XXXX.

 • Manual review for edge cases: Some anomalies require human judgment.